plpxsk/bert-qa/README.md

 Running inference...
 # Context, Question:
 BLOOM has 176 billion parameters and can generate text in 46 natural languages and 13 programming languages.

 How many programming languages does BLOOM support?

 Answer:  languages and 13 programming
 Score:  4.9233527183532715
 ```

-# Test
+# Tests

 _Install `pytest`.
 See `requirements_extra.txt`_

-Run some tests with `make test` per Makefile
+Run some tests with `make test` per Makefile.

 # Alternative Implementations

-See [README](alt/README.md) in `/alt` for POCs of fine-tune training and inference with
+See [README](alt/README.md) in `/alt` for alternative fine-tune training and
-HuggingFace pipelines and/or PyTorch
+inference with PyTorch and/or higher-level HuggingFace pipelines.

 # Dependencies

-Dependent BERT model code and conversion script in `/deps` is from
+Dependent BERT base model architecture and conversion script in `/deps` is from
 [ml-explore/mlx-examples](https://github.com/ml-explore/mlx-examples/tree/main/bert).

 `MLX` is a NumPy-like array framework designed for efficient and flexible